tyronechen/genomenlp/docs/source/cross_validate.rst

 Perform cross-validation
 ========================

-This explains the use of ``cross_validate.py`` for deep learning.
+This explains the use of ``cross_validate.py`` for deep learning through the ``genomicBERT`` pipeline.
 For conventional machine learning, the sweep, train and cross validation steps are combined in one operation.

 Requirements
 ------------